UPAC REQUESTOR HANDBOOK

 The UPAC Chair reserves the right to review budget requests as a “fast track” review, should the budget meet the following criteria:

-- The requestor has submitted a request to UPAC in the previous or current academic year.
+• The requestor has submitted a request to UPAC in the previous or current academic

-- The allocation does not exceed $15,000.
+• The allocation does not exceed $15,000.

-- The UPAC advisor approves the Chair’s allocation.
+• The UPAC advisor approves the Chair’s

 Any budget that does not meet the above criteria will be scheduled for a full review with an allocation team.

-In order for UPAC to consider an addition to an already approved UPAC budget request to cover unforeseen expenses not in the original budget, a requestor must submit an addendum.
+For UPAC to consider an addition to an already approved UPAC budget request to cover unforeseen expenses not in the original budget, a requestor must submit an addendum.
 Requestors must submit a letter to UPAC that explains the costs and the rationale for the additional request.
 UPAC will only consider additional allocations for expenses that are necessary for the success of the program/travel, have increased since the allocation was made, and were not originally submitted/included/considered during UPAC’s previous reviews of the budget.

 Addenda for equipment allocations will only be considered for price changes, quantity changes, vendor changes, and similar item substitutions.
 Requests for additional items will not be considered.